 You don't want to do it, she doesn't want you to do it, but you have to do it.
 How to give your cat subcutaneous (sub Q) fluids to greatly improve their quality of life.

 Make no mistake about it, renal disease is ominous, but it doesn't necessarily mean your cat is going to drop dead within weeks or even months.
-With medicine and treatment Cleo has been living a happy life for 2 years now but she wouldn't be if it weren’t for Sub Cutaneous Fluids.
+With medicine and treatment Cleo lived a happy life for over 2 years after her diagnosis.
+But she wouldn't have without Subcutaneous Fluids.

 If you've ever been dehydrated you know how awful that feels.

 One of the things you can do to make your elderly, chronic renal (kidney) disease cat happier and healthier is by giving them subcutaneous fluids.
 At home.
 By yourself.
 Even though you're terrified.